jjYBdx4IL/misc/cms-webapp/README.md

     hibernate.show_sql = true (stdout, or use your logger) hibernate.format_sql = true
     hibernate.use_sql_comments = true
-    env.devel = true
+    cms.devel = true

+See also cms-it/pom.xml where you can find the test setup.

-The `env.devel` system property enables access to /devel/login which is needed for testing (currently there is the RootIT unit test available from the cms-it package).
+The `cms.devel` system property enables access to /devel/login which is needed for automated testing.

-## remarks
+## dev remarks

 Values provided by hibernate.xml take precedence, so make sure the aforementioned properties are not listed there.

-Setting system properties in WildFly 11 requires a server restart.
+Setting system properties in WildFly 11 requires a server restart/reload.

 HTTP session persistence requres &lt;distributable/> tag in web.xml.
 There is another variant, but that's not reliable (too fast reloads tend to lose the session store).